Tay–Sachs disease: Genetics

 In the 1960s and early 1970s, when the biochemical basis of Tay–Sachs disease was first becoming known, no mutations had been sequenced directly for genetic diseases.
 Researchers of that era did not yet know how common polymorphisms would prove to be.
 The "Jewish Fur Trader Hypothesis", with its implication that a single mutation must have spread from one population into another, reflected the knowledge at the time.
 Subsequent research, however, has proven that a large variety of different HEXA mutations can cause the disease.
 Because Tay–Sachs was one of the first genetic disorders for which widespread genetic screening was possible, it is one of the first genetic disorders in which the prevalence of compound heterozygosity has been demonstrated.

 Compound heterozygosity ultimately explains the disease's variability, including the late-onset forms.
 The disease can potentially result from the inheritance of two unrelated mutations in the HEXA gene, one from each parent.
 Classic infantile Tay–Sachs disease results when a child has inherited mutations from both parents that completely stop the biodegradation of gangliosides.
 Late-onset forms occur due to the diverse mutation base – people with Tay–Sachs disease may technically be heterozygotes, with two differing HEXA mutations that both inactivate, alter, or inhibit enzyme activity.
 When a patient has at least one HEXA copy that still enables some hexosaminidase A activity, a later onset disease form occurs.
 When disease occurs because of two unrelated mutations, the patient is said to be a compound heterozygote.

 Heterozygous carriers (individuals who inherit one mutant allele) show reduced overall enzyme activity but manifest no disease symptoms.
 This phenomenon is called dominance; the biochemical reason for wild-type alleles' dominance over nonfunctional mutant alleles in inborn errors of metabolism comes from how enzymes function.
 Enzymes are protein catalysts for chemical reactions; as catalysts, they speed up reactions without being used up in the process, so only small enzyme quantities are required to carry out a reaction.
-Someone homozygous for a nonfunctional mutation in the enzyme-encoding gene has little or no enzyme activity, so will manifest the abnormal phenotype (i.e. will develop full-blown disease).
+Someone homozygous for a nonfunctional mutation in the enzyme-encoding gene has little or no enzyme activity, so will manifest the abnormal phenotype (i.e., will develop full-blown disease).
 A normal: mutated heterozygote (heterozygous individual, also known as a 'carrier') has at least half of the normal enzyme activity level, due to the expression of the wild-type allele.
-This level is normally enough to enable normal functioning and thus prevent phenotypic expression (i.e. a normal: mutated carrier will not become ill).
+This level is normally enough for normal functioning and thus prevents phenotypic expression (i.e., a normal: mutated carrier will not become ill).